cloudevents/spec/community/demos.md

 markdown file in `community/demos/`.

 - [Orchestrating Cloud Events](https://salaboy.com/2020/05/18/orchestrating-cloud-events-with-zeebe/)

-  - Blog post describing how Cloud Events can be orchestrated using an orchestration engine.
+  - Description: Blog post describing how Cloud Events can be orchestrated using an orchestration engine.
 Example included that you can run in your own environment with links to GitHub repositories needed.
-    - [Demo Code and instructions]: https://github.com/salaboy/zeebe-cloud-events-examples
+  - Instructions: You can find the [Demo Code and instructions here](https://github.com/salaboy/zeebe-cloud-events-examples).
+  - Tags: Cloud Events, Java, Orchestration, Workflow, KNative, Example

 - CNCF/Kube-Con EU May 2018

   - CloudEvents interop demo during Austen Collins'